skiano/genz/README.md

 ## Why

-It’s true, many websites can be and perhaps should be client-side or universal.
-However, some websites have pages with mostly static content and all the bells and whistles you need to get a universal site working (not to mention reasonably sized) might not be worth it.
+Many websites can and perhaps should be client-side or universal.
+However, some website really are mostly pages with minimal interactivity.
+Starting with a monolithic client application and working backwards to render it on the server can be a trap.
+At the same time, I’m not sure I want to go back to compiling templates.

-This option aims to:
+`genz` aims to:

 - Require no tooling or "compiling" for rendering the server HTML
 - Requires no dependencies